-The Authority was created by the Fort Bend County Commissioners' Court as a local government corporation pursuant to the Texas Transportation Code, to aid, assist, and act on behalf of the County in the performance of its essential government purposes, including toll road projects.
-The Board of Directors of the Authority includes five members appointed by the Commissioners' Court.
+The Authority was created by the Fort Bend County Commissioners' Court ("Court") as a local government corporation pursuant to the Texas Transportation Code, to aid, assist, and act on behalf of the County in the performance of its essential government purposes, including toll road projects.
+The Board of Directors of the Authority includes five members appointed by the Court.
 All actions of the Authority are presented to the Court for approval.

-The Authority's main office is located in Sugar Land, Texas, and has currently completed two key county mobility projects, the Fort Bend Parkway and the Fort Bend Westpark Tollway.
-Both toll roads offer new transportation options, relieving traffic congestion for commuters.
+The Authority's main office is located in Sugar Land, Texas, and has currently completed two key components of the Fort Bend County Toll Road System, the Fort Bend Parkway and the Fort Bend Westpark Tollway.
+The Fort Bend County Toll Road system offers new transportation options, relieving traffic congestion for commuters.

 In November 2000, Fort Bend County citizens overwhelmingly approved a \$140 million bond issue to support revenue bond financing to pay for the construction of the two toll road projects.
 The four-lane, 6.2 mile, Fort Bend Parkway Toll Road connects the Sam Houston Tollway (Beltway 8) with State Highway 6, easing traffic problems and stimulating economic development in the eastern part of the County.
-The second project, the Fort Bend Westpark ties into Harris County's Westpark Toll Road.
+The second project, the Fort Bend Westpark Tollway, ties into Harris County's Westpark Tollway.
 Both toll roads provide seamless access to commuters with a standard EZ-TAG.